Scenario- and Experience-Based Interview Questions

-In scenario-based questions, you won't necessarily be expected to know precisely how to react.
-Employers understand that you can’t know everything about procedures or expectations for a job you don’t already have.
+When answering scenario-based questions, you are not necessarily expected to know precisely how to react.
+Employers understand you can’t know everything about specific procedures or expectations for a job you don’t already have.
 Instead, they want to get a glimpse of how you may approach a situation and what steps you might take to solve a problem.

 These types of questions are more about demonstrating your decision-making process, and they provide information about what kinds of insights you might use in accomplishing tasks.

-Employers want to see how you might work through a problem; what available resources you may identify; whether or not you are able to recognize a problem and identify what information you might need to solve it; and how you might interact with your employees or members of the community.
+Employers want to see how you might work through a problem, the available resources you identify, whether or not you are able to recognize a problem and identify what information you might need to solve it, and how you might interact with your employees or members of the community.

-An experienced-based question will likely begin with “tell me about a time when…” or another similar phrase.
+Experienced-based questions often begin with some variation of the phrase, “tell me about a time when ..."
 These types of questions require you to draw on past experiences to give your employer an idea of how you might perform similarly in the future.

 Experience-based questions often feel more difficult to answer than scenario-based questions, perhaps because it's easier to answer a hypothetical situation in a step-by-step fashion than it is to try to retroactively fit a past event into a well-formatted interview answer.